+Length

-Length 8-bit unsigned integer.
-The length of the option in units of 8 octets.
+8-bit unsigned integer.
+The length of the option (including the type and length fields) in units of 8 octets.
 The value 0 is invalid.
 Nodes MUST silently discard an ND packet that contains an option with length zero.